 Want to know how to build an iOS app?
 As a mobile developer, having a firm grasp on Apple’s App Store is essential if you want to tap into one of the most profitable channels for reaching ready-to-buy customers.

-Planning Your iOS App
+Step 1: Planning Your iOS App

 How you are going to build your iOS app is dependent on what it is you are making.

-Whether you are designing an app that is complementary to your business, a standalone app that is your business, or a mobile game, planning is one of the most important steps to take before building your iOS app.
+Whether you are designing an app that is complementary to your business, a standalone app that is your business, or a mobile game, planning is one of the most critical steps to take before building your iOS app.

 A plan should always start with a complete outline of your idea on paper.